 In accordance with "An Act to Advance Clean Energy" (2018) the Massachusetts Department of Energy Resources (DOER) recommended that the EDCs solicit up to 1,600 MW in additional offshore wind in 2022 and 2024.
 On May 7, 2021, the EDCs issued a third RFP for up to an additional 1,600 MW of off shore wind generation.
-On May 25, 2022, the EDCs sought approval of PPAs with Commonwealth Wind for 1,200 MW and with Mayflower Wind for 400 MW.
+On May 25, 2022, the EDCs sought approval of PPAs with Commonwealth Wind for 1,200 MW and with South Coast Wind (formerly Mayflower Wind) for 400 MW.
 On December 16, 2022, Commonwealth Wind filed a motion requesting that the MDPU dismiss proceedings related to the approval of its contract, arguing that, due to various economic conditions, its contracts with the EDCs would no longer facilitate the financing of offshore wind energy generation.
 On December 30, 2022, the MDPU denied Commonwealth's motion and approved the PPAs.
 The MDPU also approved the EDCs' request for remuneration equal to 2.25% as reasonable and in the public interest.
 On January 19, 2023, Commonwealth Wind filed a Petition for Appeal with the Massachusetts Supreme Judicial Court seeking to set aside and vacate the MDPU's Order approving the PPAs.
 This appeal is pending.
 On the same day, Mayflower Wind submitted a motion to the MDPU requesting that it extend the period for filing an appeal (which otherwise expired on January 19, 2023) by five business days from the date that the motion is approved.
 The MDPU denied Mayflower Wind's motion.
+The EDCs have negotiated termination agreements with Commonwealth Wind and submitted the agreements to the MDPU for approval on July 13, 2023.

 In 2021, the MA legislature increased the total solicitation target (including future solicitations) for offshore wind energy generation to 5,600 MW by June 30, 2027; an additional 2,400 MW of offshore wind capacity remains to be procured in the future given the current PPAs under contract with the MA EDCs.
-The next RFP for offshore wind is expected to be released in May 2023 for at least 400 MW and up to 3,600 MW of additional offshore wind capacity.
+The next RFP for offshore wind was filed with the MDPU for approval in May 2023 for at least 400 MW and up to 3,600 MW of additional offshore wind capacity.